JamesOkunlade/facelook/README.md

 Rails version 5.2.3

+If you don't have RVM installed you can set it up using this [guide](https://rvm.io/rvm/install)

 ## Installation
 > Open your git bash and **cd** to the location you'd like to put your files the run the command below.